Sophie Scholl (1921-1943), German student, teacher and resistance figure

-During the Great War, Sophie was born in Forchtenberg located in the Swabian province during the Weimar Republic.
-Her mother, Magdalena, served as a Diakonie nurse in field hospitals.
+Sophie was born in Forchtenberg, Swabia, during the Weimar Republic.
+Her mother, Magdalena, served as a Diakonie nurse in field hospitals during the Great War.
 Her father, Robert, was a conscientious objector.
 Magdalena, an observing Protestant, had six children after the age of 35, one of whom died in infancy.
-Sophie was a middle child in a close family whose self-described creed came from the German Romantic poet, Goethe: “Summon the Powers that Be!”
+Sophie was a middle child in a close family whose self-described creed came from the German Romantic poet, Goethe: "Summon the Powers that Be!"
 (Diakonie is the non profit social welfare organization of the Protestant Church in Germany.)

-Sophie’s father was elected as a democratic Mayor of the small farm town after the war.
-The Scholl family suffered attacks from the farmers who were not in favor of some of Robert’s more progressive policies (hangers-on of the monarchy).
+Sophie's father was elected as a democratic Mayor of the small farm town after the war.
+The Scholl family suffered attacks from the farmers who were not in favor of some of Robert's more progressive policies and hangers-on of the monarchy.
 He was not re elected for a second term.
-He then began a career as an accountant and would eventually develop his own firm on Munsterplatz in the center of Ulm.
+He began a career as an accountant and moved the family to Ulm, where he developed his own firm on Munsterplatz in the center of town.
 Robert Scholl helped several Jews during Reichskristallnacht to leave Germany, these included relatives of the Einstein family.
-He was also arrested and tried for “sedition” during the war after publicly speaking out against Hitler.
-It had devastating consequences on the family as the state police took away his license to practice accounting after his jail sentence.
+He was also arrested and tried for "sedition" during the war after publicly speaking out against Hitler.
+It had devastating consequences on the family, also because the state police took away his license to practice accounting after his jail sentence.